andoniaf/geoguessr-daily-tracker/README.md

 - link: Direct link to the game results

 # TODO
-- [ ] Add more formatting to the sheet
+- [x] Add more formatting to the sheet
-- [ ] Add a feature to reingest past results
+- [x] Add a feature to reingest past results
+- [ ] Add simple graph with results